gidj/dotfiles2/README.md

 devops
 ======

-Dotfiles and scripts to help keep development environments consistent across machines.
+These are my all of my dotfiles and configuration directories that I share across machines.
+So far only my vim folder (with vimrc) and tmux.conf are included.